-The surfaces should normally be covered by a layer of smooth cartilage.
+The knee is a hinge joint between your thigh bone (femur) and shin bone (tibia).
+The surfaces should normally be covered by a layer of smooth tissue called cartilage.
 In an arthritic joint this cartilage has worn away.
 This wearing causes the bone ends to rub together leading to pain and stiffness.